ShreyaPrasad1209/ShreyaPrasad1209/README.md

 💖 I’m contributing to [**CircuitVerse**](https://github.com/CircuitVerse) as a front-end developer and project manager.

-👩‍💻 Nowadays, I’m learning Angular and Spring Boot.
+👩‍💻 Nowadays, I’m learning Mobile and Web Development.
 I regularly practice DSA questions on [**LeetCode**](https://leetcode.com/shreyapd06/) and always up for quick coding brainstorming sessions!

 ⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪